 What causes earwax buildup?

 Managing earwax safely

-Most of the time, earwax doesn’t need interference.
-However, when it does become troublesome, safe management makes all the difference.
-Softening drops or sprays can help loosen wax so it exits naturally.
-For stubborn or impacted wax, professional removal using micro-suction or specialised tools is the safest and most effective approach.
+In most cases, earwax requires no intervention.
+When it does become problematic, safe management is essential.
+Softening drops or sprays can encourage wax to loosen and migrate naturally.
+If the wax is impacted or resistant to home management, professional removal using micro-suction or specialised instruments is the safest and most effective solution.

-For professional wax removal and comprehensive hearing care, visit Harken Audiology or contact us on 03 9969 1774 — where healthy ears are always the priority.
+For safe, professional wax removal and comprehensive hearing care, visit Harken Audiology or contact us on 03 9969 1774.
+Your ear health is always our priority.

+What causes earwax buildup?